rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 <br>
 <center><h1>Rust Foundation Fellowship Program</h1>

-<p>The Rust Foundation is proud to support the further development and innovation of Rust by dispensing financial, administrative, and career-development support to community members through the Community Grants Program.</p>
+<p>The Rust Foundation Fellowship program exists to support and acknowledge active members of the Rust programming language community who generously contribute their time and expertise on a voluntary basis.
+These grants reward individuals who have helped make Rust what it is today and are key to its future success.

+Grantees in this category are selected for their Rust experience and potential to enhance the community.
+Benefits include a monthly stipend during the fellowship year, funding for career development, and access to mentorship opportunities.

+We invite current maintainers of the Rust Project and passionate Rust users to review the information below and apply for a Fellowship today.</p>
 <br>
 <span style="background-color:#F5D7C5">&nbsp;The 2023 Fellowship application is now open through midnight PDT on June 30!&nbsp;</span>
 <br>